monsoonmaelstrom/book2/book2.md

 He raises his eyebrows.
 “I wouldn’t expect you to.”

 “Good.”
-I fall back onto the couch, having ridden to my feet at some point.
+I fall back onto the couch, having risen to my feet at some point.

 I already made some stupid claim of responsibility to seven others, which I still don’t even fully understand.